FluentU Review : Details, Features and What Real Users Have to Say

 “It’s the program I’ve always wanted, because when I try to watch Spanish clips on Youtube a lot of the time the subtitles are wrong.
 Even if they’re right, I always have to have Google Translate open at the same time anyways and look things up when I don’t know them (which is unfortunately still quite a lot).
 I love that the subtitles are all right there with correct definitions and other examples.
 Better than Rosetta Stone for getting the language down and miles cheaper.
 Love it!!”

 — Lisa Nicholson

 “I’m not only a perpetual language learner, but a teacher myself.
 And out of all the language methods I’ve come across, the rest score from 0 to 3.
-This is the 10.
+This is a 10.

 It has literally defined a new path for the self-taught.

 Where once we had to struggle with simultaneous dictionaries and poorly translated materials mostly without subtitles, now we glide across real-life content where one can see the hand of the teachers behind each and every word.

 I particularly love the fact that I can endlessly click on any word or expression to whatever depth I wish, until my curiosity is satisfied at any point while watching the videos.